Level-based Analysis of Genetic Algorithms and other Search Processes: Main result

 We consider population-based algorithms at a very abstract level in which fitness evaluations, selection and variation operations, which depending on the current population $P$ of size $\lambda$, are represented by a distribution~$D(P)$ over a finite set $\mathcal{X}$.
-More precisely, $D$ is a mapping from $\mathcal{X}^\lambda$ into the space of probability distributions over $\mathcal{X}$.
+More precisely, the current population $P$ is a vector $(P(1),\dots,P(\lambda))$ where $P(i) \in \mathcal{X}$ for each $i \in [\lambda]$. $D$ is a mapping from $\mathcal{X}^\lambda$ into the space of probability distributions over $\mathcal{X}$.
 The next generation is obtained by sampling each new individual independently from $D(P)$.
+This scheme is summarised in Algorithm~\ref{algo:Algorithm1}.
+Here and below, for any positive integer~$n$, we define~$[n] := \{1, 2,...,n\}$.

-This scheme is summarised below.
-A similar scheme was studied in~\cite{bib:vose99}, where it was called \emph{Random Heuristic Search} with \emph{an admissible transition rule} (see \cite{bib:vose99}).
-Some examples of such algorithms are Simulated Annealing (more generally any algorithm with the population composed of a single individual), Stochastic Beam Search \cite{bib:vose99}, Estimation of Distribution Algorithms such as the Univariate Marginal Distribution Algorithm \cite{bib:Chen09} and the Genetic Algorithm (GA) \cite{bib:Gold89}.
+A scheme similar to Algorithm~\ref{algo:Algorithm1} was studied in~\cite{bib:vose99}, where it was called \emph{Random Heuristic Search} with \emph{an admissible transition rule}.
+Some examples of such algorithms are Simulated Annealing (more generally any algorithm with the population composed of a single individual), Stochastic Beam Search \cite{bib:vose99}, Estimation of Distribution Algorithms such as the Univariate Marginal Distribution Algorithm \cite{bib:Chen2009a} and the Genetic Algorithm~\cite{bib:Gold89}.
 The previous studies of the framework were often limited to some restricted settings \cite{bib:oliveto13} or mainly focused on infinite populations \cite{bib:vose99}.
-In this paper, we are interested in finite populations and develop a general method to deduce the expected runtime of the search processes defined in terms of \emph{number of evaluations}.
-We illustrate our methods with runtime analysis of GAs under various settings (which are different to \cite{bib:oliveto13}).
+In this paper, we are interested in finite populations and develop a general method to deduce the expected runtime of the search processes defined in terms of \emph{number of produced search points}.
+This can be translated to the \emph{number of evaluations} once a specific algorithm is instantiated and the optimisation scenario is specified (\eg see \cite{bib:dl16}).

+We illustrate the general scheme of Algorithm~\ref{algo:Algorithm1} on the example of GA, which is Algorithm~\ref{algo:GA}.